AccessMap/sidewalkify/README.md

 ##### Arguments

-The input and output files can be any file type readable by `geopandas.read_file`, which should be anything readable by `fiona`, i.e. GDAL.
+The input file can be any file type readable by `geopandas.read_file`, which should be anything readable by `fiona`, i.e. GDAL.

-For example, you could also use a GeoJSON input file and csv output:
+For example, you could also use a GeoJSON input file:

-    sidewalkify <input.geojson> <output.csv>
+    sidewalkify <input.geojson> <output.shp>

 #### Python Library